-Walk around your house at least every $1\frac{1}{2}$ -2 hours while you are awake, to stay as active as possible, keep the back muscles strong, and to help prevent blood clots in your legs.

-- Once you are comfortable with walking, you can gradually increase the amount or length of time that you do walk. - Do not push yourself to do too much too soon. - Change your positions often.
+- Walk around your house at least every 1 1⁄2-2 hours while you are awake, to stay as active as possible, keep the back muscles strong, and to help prevent blood clots in your legs. - Once you are comfortable with walking, you can gradually increase the amount or length of time that you do walk. - Do not push yourself to do too much too soon.
+Increasing your pain may actually delay your recovery. - Change your positions often.
 Avoid lying down, standing or sitting for long periods during the day.

-If you do any activity that increases your pain, stop it immediately.
+If you do any activity that increases your pain, you should stop it immediately.